Description-experience gap: Description

 Description-based alternatives or prospects are those where much of the information regarding each choice is clearly stated.
 That is, the participant is shown the potential outcomes for both choices as well as the probabilities of all the outcomes within each choice.
 Typically, feedback is not given after a choice is selected.
 That is, the participant is not shown what consequences their selections led to.
 Prospect theory guides much of what is currently known regarding described choices.

-According to prospect theory, the decision weight of described prospects are considered differently depending on whether the prospects have a high or low probability and the nature of the outcomes.
+According to prospect theory, the decision weight of described prospects is considered differently depending on whether the prospects have a high or low probability and the nature of the outcomes.
 Specifically, people's decisions differ depending on whether the described prospects are framed as gains or losses, and whether the outcomes are sure or probable.

 Prospects are termed as gains when the two possible choices both offer a chance to receive a certain reward.
 Losses are those where the two possible choices both result in a reduction of a certain resource.
 An outcome is said to be sure when its probability is absolutely certain, or very close to 1.
 A probable outcome is one that is comparably more unlikely than the sure outcome.
 For described prospects, people tend to assign a higher value to sure or more probable outcomes when the choices involve gains; this is known as the certainty effect.
 When the choices involve losses, people tend to assign a higher value to the more improbable outcome; this is called the reflection effect because it leads to the opposite result of the certainty effect.